Pharo-XP-Tools/Microdown/README.md

 I'm a parser for microdown implemented by S. Ducasse, L. Dargaud and G. Polito.
 The implementation is based on the work on markdown of K. Osterbye.
 Microdown is a smaller markdown but it is more extensible.

+## Fork information
+This is a fork made specifically for Pharo-XP-Tools project.
+Forked on October 2021.
+For this, pharo-xp-main serves as the main branch, and we use pharo-xp-dev for general development and default one.

 ## Quick start
 ### Loading specific version